 1. General Warning

-This is the most popular safety symbol on display in labs around the world.
-The “General Warning” symbol is essentially a broad way to notify personnel of potential hazards in the area.
-It’s usually posted on doors, walls, cupboards and doorways.
+Of course, this is the most common safety symbol you can find in countless labs around the world.
+The “General Warning” symbol is essentially a general way to alert any personnel, clients, vendors or visitors of potential hazards in the area.
+Usually, you can spot these on doors, walls, cupboards and above doorways.

-Whenever you see this symbol, consider it a reminder to work cautiously.
-Pay special attention to your surroundings and act accordingly.
+Whenever you see this symbol, consider it a reminder to proceed cautiously and conscientiously.
+Maintain vigilance, remain observant to your surroundings and respect the potential danger of the room as well as everyone’s safety.

-The “Biohazard” sign is an indication that the lab and instruments you’re working with have had contact with biohazard specimens.
+The “Biohazard” sign is an indication that the lab and instruments within have had contact with biohazard specimens.
 Therefore, there’s a risk of contamination.
 Lab biosafety levels will also be in place to indicate the level of risk associated with the lab.

-Make sure you’re always wearing the appropriate personal protective equipment (PPE).
-Depending on the lab’s biosafety level, this can include gloves, goggles, or even a full protective suit.
+Make sure you’re always wearing the right personal protective equipment (PPE).
+Depending on the biosafety level, this can mean gloves, goggles, or even a full protective suit.
 Always be sure to clean, disinfect and decontaminate the instruments.
 Also, make sure there are specific rules in place to prevent contamination and keep workers safe.

 3. Explosive Materials